Yandex Cloud

 • Vacuum cleanup index scale factor All interfaces

-Rate of tuples in the index counted in the previous statistics collection.
-When running the VACUUM operation, index statistics are considered obsolete if the ratio of newly inserted tuples to the total number of tuples in the index exceeds this value.
+Share of index rows used in the previous statistics.
+During the VACUUM operation, the index statistics are considered obsolete if the ratio of newly inserted rows to the total number of rows in the index exceeds the specified value.
 In this case, the index will be re-scanned.
-This feature is not supported by PostgreSQL starting from version 14.

 • Vacuum cost delay All interfaces